On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails

 \subsection{Motivation.
 Acoustic heating in the inner solar atmosphere}

 In some sense our study is inspired by many articles where acoustic heating of the solar atmosphere is considered~\cite{\AcousticHeating}.
-That is why for an illustration we give as a numerical example corresponding to the solar chromosphere at high above photosphere $h=1894$~km from the height dependent solar atmospheric profile~\cite[Model C7]{Avrett:08} (AL08).
-When hydrogen dominates, it is convenient to parameterize the chemical compound by the abundances of other elements $\overline a_a$ given in Ref.~\cite[Table~2]{Avrett:08}.
-In such a way per every hydrogen atom we have $\mathcal{N}_a$ atoms \be \mathcal{N}_a=\sum_a \overline a_a \approx 1.1. \ee The corresponding concentrations of chemical elements are correspondingly $\overline a_a/\mathcal{N}_a$.
-In such a way, if $n_\rho$ is the number of hydrogen atoms per unit volume, the number of other atoms per unit volume is \be n_a=n_\rho\,\overline a_a. \ee
+That is why for an illustration we give as a an example the solar chromosphere at height $h=1894$~km above the photosphere from the height dependent solar atmospheric profile~\cite[Model C7]{Avrett:08} (AL08).
+In the solar plasmsa cocktail hydrogen dominates, therefore it is convenient to parameterize the chemical compound by the abundances of other elements $\overline a_a$ given in Ref.~\cite[Table~2]{Avrett:08}.
+In such a way per every hydrogen atom we have $\mathcal{N}_a$ atoms \be \mathcal{N}_a=\sum_a \overline a_a \approx 1.1. \ee The concentrations of remaining chemical elements are correspondingly $\overline a_a/\mathcal{N}_a$.
+In such a way, if $n_\rho$ is the number of hydrogen atoms per unit volume, the number of the other atoms per unit volume is \be n_a=n_\rho\,\overline a_a. \ee